 Posture training

-A physical therapist may recommend several posture training exercises for a person with ankylosing spondylitis.
+A physical therapist may recommend several posture training exercises for people with ankylosing spondylitis.
 These may include prone lying and standing with their back against a wall.
-These exercises strengthen extensor muscles — such as the lower back, shoulder blades, and butt — to help improve spinal extension.
+These exercises strengthen the extensor muscles in the lower back, upper back, and hips to help improve spinal extension.

-To do a prone lying exercise for posture:
+To perform a prone lying exercise for posture:

 1. Lie flat on the stomach on a firm surface.

-2. Place a pillow or towel under the chest or forehead for comfort.
+2. Place a pillow or towel under the abdomen or forehead for comfort.

 3. Straighten the arms by the sides.